AndrewECooper/cnc-foundry-vtt/CONTRIBUTING.md

 MRs have a few phases:

 0. **Prioritization.** If the MR relates to the current milestone, it is assigned to that milestone.
-1. **Initial Review from the 5e contributor team.** This lets us spread out the review work and catch some of the more obvious things that need to be fixed before final review.
+1. **Initial Review from the CnC contributor team.** This lets us spread out the review work and catch some of the more obvious things that need to be fixed before final review.
 Generally this talks about code style and some methodology.
 2. **Final Review from the Maintainers.** Atropos and Kim have final review and are the only ones with merge permission.

 #### MR Size